1am/CANTools/Readme.md

 See [How to Forwarding USB Devices on Oracle VirtualBox](https://www.youtube.com/watch?v=xM4nxSCWEac#t=20) to see how to set it up using VirtualBox.

-For some devices the VM will have to be rebooted after `vagrant up`.
-This is caused by the fact that by default "*vagrant*" user is not a member of "*dialout*" group which can access serial devices.

 List of pre-forwarded/filtered host devices (see Vagrantfile for details):

 * [Macchina M2](https://www.macchina.cc/) (tested with flashing Blink)